eure/citrus/README.md

 # citrus

-**This is an example project that uses AndroidDesignSupportLibrary.**
-minSdkVersion **9**
+citrus has some super animations, and custom views for the good design.

 You can create a todo-list on citrus simply.

-citrus has some super animations, and custom views for the good design.
+citrus is an example project that uses AndroidDesignSupportLibrary too.
+minSdkVersion = 9

 ![](https://github.com/eure/citrus/blob/master/docs/gifs/snack.gif)
 ![](https://github.com/eure/citrus/blob/master/docs/gifs/nav.gif)